Meet the Judges

 Caroline Cates is the High School Dance teacher at Greater Atlanta Christian School (GAC), Head Dance Team Coach, Ballet, Tap, and Jazz Instructor/Choreographer at GAC School of Ballet.
 She has been dancing for 25 years and has studied with master teachers including Aldawna Morrison, Ramazan Bapov, Deneen Graham-Kerns, and Janet Lilly to name a few.
 Caroline was trained at Carol Walker Dance Academy.
 Throughout her dancing career she has won various awards and scholarships for her excellent technique and training and is part of the esteemed Nu Delta Alpha Dance Honors Society.
 From 2012-2013 she was a member of the DanceFX Concert Dance Company located in Athens, GA that performs locally as well as state-wide where she performed the role of Tweedle Dee in their presentation of “Alice, Lessons in Wonderland.”
 While in college, Caroline also became certified through Dance Masters of America Chapter 33, in both ballet and jazz.
 In 2018, her choreography was nominated for best choreography through the Shuler Musical Awards.
 She currently is on the GHSA Dance Committee that has been working the last three years to sanction dance as a sport under the Georgia High School Association.
 She has been teaching and coaching dance for nine years and has a passion for pouring her knowledge and love of dance into young performers.

 A native of Dothan, Alabama, Rapha Conrad received her training at Dothan School of Dance along with many dance conventions (Tremaine Dance, Hollywood Vibe Dance, and Monsters of Hip Hop).
 She has worked with and assisted many choreographers in dance industry (Kevin Maher, Brooke Lipton, Matt Steffanina, etc.).
 Plus, has made appearances in movies, tv shows, and YouTube (like “Marvel’s Captain America”, “Dynasty” on the CW, “Good Mythical Morning with Rhett and Link”).
-Along with teaching and working with dancers in The Southeast and the West Coast, Rapha is currently producing and co-directing her first feature length film.
-Rapha is so excited to join and continue to share her knowledge and passion with Inspire Dance!
+Along with teaching and working with dancers in The Southeast and the West Coast, Rapha is currently producing, co-directing, and choreographing her first feature length documentary film (soon to premiere late 2022).
+Her goal as a teacher/choreographer is to motivate and inspire dancers to understand and be confident in their own abilities and artistry.

 Stephanie Crane grew up dancing in Minneapolis, Minnesota, where she trained in everything from ballet, tap, and jazz, to pom, kick, and musical theater.
 She studied at Ballet Arts Minnesota and danced with Out on A Limb Dance Company while teaching at dance studios and coaching high school dance team.
 She then spent five years performing in parades and shows at Walt Disney World in Orlando, Florida, where she lives now.
 Stephanie currently works at Windermere Preparatory School, teaching dance, choreographing for musicals, and coaching the varsity dance team, a program she helped create.
 She looks forward to joining the Inspire Dance family!